mikedh/trimesh/README.md

 $ sudo apt-get install cmake openscad blender libspatialindex-dev
 $ sudo pip install pyglet shapely git+https://github.com/robotics/assimp_latest.git git+https://github.com/Toblerity/rtree.git svg.path meshpy
 ```

+If you are using a lot of graph operations (specifically mesh.split()) trimesh will automatically use [`graph-tool`](https://graph-tool.skewed.de/download) if it is installed, for a roughly 10x speedup over networkx on certain operations.

 ### Quick Start ###